There in the church of poetry

 moments when the mind can’t outbrain

-the small animal living inside us, when
+the animal living inside us, when

 our untamed self slips through the cage